Balmy-protocol/earn-core/src/vault/README.md

 \end{align}
 $$

-Let's go back to the previous example one more time and see we can keep track of it:
+Let's go back to the previous example one more time and see how we can keep track of it:
 ```mermaid
 timeline
     t0<br>John deposits and is assigned 100 shares<br>Balance is 0 $OP